wabi69sabi/fly-away/README.md

 There are currently three additional, unrelated coding example in this application, which I thought were nice.
 They can be accessed in the navbar under 'coding'.

+In the 'coding' section of the app, there is currently one example that can be run with benchmarks.
+This is interesting as it will return the computed time in milliseconds.
+Shorter arrays tend to run faster witht he version 'B' of this example, while bigger arrays are calculated faster with version 'A'.
+Give it a try!

 ### Requirements:

 In order to run this application you need a working ruby version of ruby 2.3.1 or above.
 Additionally: